vishal-verma-96/Python_Project/README.md

 ## 🔍 Insights and Conclusions
 - **Overall Decline**: Honey production yield has steadily decreased over the years.
 - **State Leaders**: North Dakota, South Dakota, Florida, and California remain key contributors to honey production.
-- **Pre-2006 Trends**: A marked decline in the number of colonies and yield per colony before the spread of CCD.
+- **Trends**: A marked decline in the number of colonies and yield per colony before the spread of CCD.
 - **Correlation**: Total production and production value are strongly correlated, peaking in 2014 before declining.
 - **Demand Reflection**: Production value trends reflect market demand fluctuations, influenced by environmental and economic factors.